EvaFrossard/EvaFrossard.github.io/index.md

 <div class="flourish-embed flourish-chord" data-src="visualisation/20782429"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20782429/thumbnail" width="100%" alt="chord visualization" /></noscript></div>

 As you can see, everything is possible when it comes to changing the topic of your videos!
 However, since some changes occur more frequently than others, we don't have enough data to give you meaningful analysis of every transition (sorry for those who wanted to go from News to League of Legends :)).
 We will thus focus on the **most common topic transitions**, with more than 30 occurences in our database:

 <div class="flourish-embed flourish-chord" data-src="visualisation/20781676"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20781676/thumbnail" width="100%" alt="chord visualization" /></noscript></div>

 ## All of those factors... but which one matters !

-We have so far just listed the possible reactions, an easy task... but which one do work ?
-We are going to experiment with a couple of methods to find out about it: Pearson's correlation, logistic regression, t-tests and others...
+We have so far just listed the possible reactions, an easy task... but **which ones do work**?
+We are going to experiment with a couple of methods to find out about it: <span style="color: #432750;">Pearson's correlation, logistic regression, t-tests</span> and others...

 <div style="border-left: 4px solid #432750; padding-left: 20px; font-size: 18px; background-color: #D2C0DD">
   Let's start by figuring out if some have some linear relationship.
 To do so, we are going to perform <b>Pearson's correlation</b> between every pair of reaction, and visualize them performing a correlation matrix.